Kent Connect to Support

 Dressing aids

-• Sock aids: These devices help individuals put on socks without bending or straining.
-They are ideal for people with arthritis, back pain, or hip problems.
+• Sock aids: These help you put on socks without bending, which is good for arthritis, back pain, or hip problems.

-• Zipper pulls: These aids make managing zippers easier, allowing individuals to dress without strain.
+• Zipper pulls: They make managing zippers much easier, allowing individuals to dress without strain.

-• Dressing sticks: Multifunctional sticks with hooks help manipulate clothing, reach difficult areas, and fasten buttons.
+• Dressing sticks: Sticks with hooks help you move clothing, reach hard-to-get areas, and fasten buttons.

-• Magnetic clasps: These are useful for fastening jewelry, making it easier for people with reduced dexterity.
+• Magnetic clasps: These are useful for fastening jewellery, making it easier for people with reduced dexterity.

-• Thigh lifters: Thigh lifters assist in putting on pants or trousers without excessive bending.
+• Thigh lifters: Assist in putting on pants or trousers without bending too much.

-• Slip lift pants aid: This device helps individuals slide into pants effortlessly.
+• Slip lift pants aid: This device helps you put on your trousers without needing to bend over.

-• Doff n’ donner stocking aid: Specifically designed for putting on compression stockings.
+• Doff n’ donner stocking aid: a tool that helps you easily put on and take off compression stockings.